Gravebird/weather/README.md

 ===================

 1. Move or copy the file "wthr" into your bin directory, in your home directory.
+2. Inside of your bin directory, type the following command:

+	chmod 777 wthr

-2. Move or copy the file "weather.service" into your "/etc/systemd/system" directory.
+4. Move or copy the file "weather.service" into your "/etc/systemd/system" directory.
-3. Move or copy the file "weather.timer" into your "/etc/systemd/system" directory.
+5. Move or copy the file "weather.timer" into your "/etc/systemd/system" directory.
-4. Run the following commands:
+6. Run the following commands:

 	sudo systemctl enable weather.service